georeth/wsm-project/README.md

 post /search_all {s: "query string", region: ["title", "detail"], type: "doctor"}
 parameter:
   s is query string
-  region is an array ("title" "detail" "name") type in ["doctor", "question"], or omit it
+  region is an array ("title" "detail" "answer" "name" "expert" "profile") type in ["doctor", "question"], or omit it

 => return all related pages in json